Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • clean the area around the bin

-A compost system that smells strongly sweet or rotten is likely to attract more than wasps.
-If you are also fighting aphids, this guide to natural aphid control can help reduce other insect pressure in the garden.
+A compost system that smells sweet, rotten, or overripe may attract wasps and other pests.
+If you are also dealing with aphids, this guide to natural aphid control can help reduce insect pressure in the garden and improve overall plant health.

-You do not need to eliminate every water source, but you should reduce stagnant or shallow standing water.
+You do not need to eliminate every water source, but you should reduce stagnant or shallow standing water wherever possible.
+Even small amounts can matter.

 Do the following: